Abdul Rashid Ghazi: Early life and education

 In his youth, Abdul Rashid defied his father's wish that he receive formal Islamic education as he wanted to live a modern life.
 He completed his Master of Science degree in history from Quaid-e-Azam University Islamabad in 1987–1988.
 A photo of him and his classmates still hangs on the history department's wall.
 According to one of his professors, "He was a normal, modern student and a lively fellow who was well adjusted to a co-educational system."
-Remembered by his friends as "a bright student and an active member of a progressive student organisation", "He could have been a diplomat in the foreign office or an educationist", his friend once stated in an interview.
+Remembered by his friends as "a bright student and an active member of a progressive student organization", "He could have been a ambassador in the foreign office or an educationist", his friend once stated in an interview.

 He was non-religious during that time, hardly if ever going to the mosque and reading authors like Karl Marx, Max Weber and Henry Kissinger, "his greatest ambition was to become a diplomat at the United Nations", a friend added, to the extent that he stopped talking to his father, who was antagonized by his "Westernized" lifestyle.

 Declan Walsh also quotes peoples who knew him during this time, saying that he was a secularized student reading the likes of Nietzsche and Rousseau, mingling with women and being fond of singing.

+Professional career

-Civil Service
+Civil service career

-Having completed his M.Sc. in History, he secured a position at the Pakistan National Commission and later joined the Ministry of Education in Islamabad as a Grade-17 officer, where he briefly served as the editor of its monthly magazine, Piyami.
+Having completed his M.Sc. in history, he secured a position at the Pakistan National Commission and later joined the Ministry of Education in Islamabad as a Grade-17 officer, where he briefly was the editor of its monthly magazine, Piyami.